 My only complaint is that I didn’t have the DockATot for my firstborn!
 For more information click here.
 Happy sleeping, Mamas.

-Each year we gather round the table to feast on a grand Thanksgiving dinner.
-This is one of my favorite holidays and one that I love to host, and in doing so, I always try to drum up some fun activities to do while the whole family is in town.
+Each year we gather around the table to feast on a grand Thanksgiving dinner.
+It is one of my FAVORITE holidays and one that I love to host.
+In doing so, I always try to drum up some fun activities to do while the whole family is in town.